-dissolution and Fe reduction patterns prompts the question of whether both processes are physically linked.
-Said-Pullicino et al. (2016) suggested that observed DOC increases could have been due to the co-release of OC during reductive dissolution of Fe oxides.
-With an adapted NH2OH • HCl extraction procedure, we estimated that the amount of C bound onto reducible Fe^{3+} minerals was 1367 mg kg-1 for Balina and 2000 mg kg^{-1} for Sonatala (Fig. 7), constituting approximately 9% of SOC.
+- 360 With the onset of anaerobic conditions, exemplified by a decreasing soil $E_h$ (Fig. 1) there was a strong increase in dissolved Fe (Fig. 2), which shows that part of the soil Fe was quickly reduced and dissolved.
+Alongside, DOC concentrations increased rapidly until maxima at 11 DAT (Balina) and at 4 - 7 DAT (Sonatala).
+The synchrony of OC dissolution and Fe reduction patterns prompts to question if both processes are physically linked.
+Said-Pullicino et al. (2016) suggested that observed DOC increases could have been due to the co-release of OC during reductive dissolution of Fe oxyhydroxides.
+With an adapted NH2OH.HCl extraction procedure, we estimated that the amount of C bound onto reducible Fe3+ minerals was 1367 mg kg-1 365 for Balina and 2000 mg kg-1 for Sonatala (Fig. 7), constituting approximately 9 % of SOC.
 Release of this substantial Fe-bound SOC pool might have been a crucial source of DOC, but other important C dissolution pathways need to be considered as well.
-Firstly, a rise in pH upon soil reduction under anaerobic conditions can lead to SOC desorption (Grybos et al., 2009) but this mechanism was most likely unimportant here because of the initially high pH that did not considerably change during the incubation, especially in the Sonatala soil (Fig. S3).
+Firstly, a rise in pH upon soil reduction under anaerobic conditions can lead to SOC desorption (Grybos et al., 2009) but this mechanism was most probably unimportant here because of the initially high pH that did not considerably change during the 370 incubation, especially in the Sonatala soil (Supplementary Fig. S3).
 Secondly, rhizodeposition from rice plants can also cause an increase in DOC (Said-Pullicino et al., 2016; Lu et al., 2004).
-However, based on values from Lu et al. (2004) and Nguyen (2003), maximum DOC contents derived from rice plant photosynthates in our soils are estimated to be around 14 mg C kg^{-1} soil, which is again limited since rice plants were juvenile during the experiment.
-Next to the direct contribution of rhizodeposition, some root photosynthates (e.g. oxalate and citric acid) can also indirectly increase DOC levels by promoting the release of Fe-bound SOC in the rhizosphere through their strong metal-complexing capacity (Keiluweit et al., 2015; Yu et al., 2017).
-This mechanism was, however, likewise restricted here considering its local impact and the juvenile age of the rice plants.
+However, based on values from Lu et al. (2004) and Nguyen (2003), maximum DOC contents derived from rice plant photosynthates in our soils are estimated to be around 14 mg C kg-1 soil, which is again limited since rice plants were juvenile during the experiment.
 Lastly, fermentation of SOC and added maize into water-soluble organic metabolites must obviously have largely contributed to the accumulation of DOC.
-As such, based on DOC patterns alone it is not possible to unequivocally state that reductive dissolution of Fe with co-release of Fe-bound OC drove DOC build-up.
+As such, 375 based on DOC patterns alone it is not possible to unequivocally state that reductive dissolution of Fe with co-release of Fe- - bound OC drove DOC build-up.

 The stable isotope approach then allowed to discriminate between SOC-derived and maize-derived DOC.
 Maize addition roughly doubled dissolution of native SOC (Fig. 3).
-Since also Fe reduction was stimulated upon the addition of maize (Fig. 2), it seems likely that, next to stimulated SOC fermentation, promoted SOC co-release upon enhanced Fe reduction was indeed a potentially important priming mechanism, in agreement with the observations of Ye and Horwath (2017) and Bertora et al. (2018).
-Dissolution of all Fe-bound SOC present might produce a DOC peak of approximately 584 mg C kg-1 (Balina) or 854 mg C kg-1 (Sonatala), when roughly comparing it to the DOC production and the DOC mineralisation kinetics of maize (where we know that 1898 mg added maize-C kg-1 yielded a peak of 811 mg C kg-1 maize-derived DOC).
+Since also Fe reduction was stimulated upon the addition of maize (Fig. 2), it seems likely that, next to stimulated SOC fermentation, indeed promoted SOC co-release upon enhanced Fe reduction was a potentially important priming mechanism, in agreement with the observations of Ye and Horwath (2017) and Bertora et al. (2018).
+Dissolution of all Fe-bound SOC present might produce a DOC peak of approximately 584 mg C kg-1 (Balina) or 854 mg C kg-1 (Sonatala), when roughly comparing it to the DOC production and DOC mineralisation kinetics of maize (where we know that 1898 mg added maize-C kg-1 yielded a peak of 811 mg C kg-1 maize-derived DOC).
 While just a tentative approximation, it becomes clear that the magnitude of SOC-derived DOC peaks suffices to explain the observed increment in SOC-derived DOC with maize added (Fig. 3).